What is authentication using Custom Database Connection?

 - Select the Hashing type used for hashing the password.
 We support the below Hashing types:

-- You can access wp-config.php in the root Wordpress folder to get the database hostname, port number, database name using the below keys.
+- You can access wp-config.php in the root Wordpress folder to get the DB hostname, port number, DB name using the below keys.

 |Admin username and Password